-A misdemeanor in the state of Missouri is any crime punishable by imprisonment of one year or less.
+A misdemeanor in the state of missouri is any crime punishable by imprisonment of one year or less.
 Misdemeanor crimes are not as serious, and the punishments not as severe, as felonies.
 However, conviction of a misdemeanor crime can result in loss of freedom, damage to your credibility, and high fines.
-Contact a qualified criminal defense attorney that will stand behind you and help ensure your future is protected.
+Contact a qualified criminal misdemeanor defense attorney that will stand behind you and help ensure your future is protected.
+Our award winning criminal misdemeanor defense lawyers are at your service.
+Aggressive experienced representation with multiple defense strategies.
+Free confidential consultation with our criminal misdemeanor defense attorneys.
+Contact us today!

 Misdemeanor Penalties in Missouri